astrowp/docs/deploy.md

 Connect your custom domain, or you can continue using the temporary one given to you.

 <img src="https://github.com/astrowp/docs/assets/170225022/8424ccce-4f2d-433b-a34c-bde40d6e4af2" width="750" />

+If your domain is registered with Cloudflare, then Cloudflare manages the DNS for your domain.
+To use Cloudflare as your DNS provider, follow the steps below:

+1. **Insert a DNS Record**.
+In your Cloudflare dashboard, create a CNAME record pointing to the alias Netlify provided.

+2. **Disable the Cloudflare Proxy**.
+Make sure the Cloudflare proxy (orange cloud icon) is turned off for the CNAME record, as it needs to be DNS-only (grey cloud icon).

+> You must disable the Cloudflare proxy if you want automatic deployments and [permanent redirects](seo.md) to work.

 ### 7. Forms